chincoe/chayns-helper/src/functions/httpRequest.md

 |options.addHashToUrl | Add a random hash to the request url | boolean | `false`|
 | **@returns** | Promise of: Response specified via response type or throws an error | Promise<Json/String/Object/Blob/Response/null> | |

+#### Default behavior
+This helper works with the following presumptions:

+ * Responses with status < 400 are usually a success
+ * Responses with status >= 400 are usually errors and will thus throw an error / reject the promise

+This behavior makes it necessary to wrap a request into `try/catch` or define a `.catch` on the promise.
+`request.handle()` is the preferred try/catch-wrapper to handle these errors.

+`request.handle()` will still reject the Promise on error, thus code after the request may not be executed.

 #### Examples
 * Set logLevel for 3xx response status codes to warning and for 500 to critical
 ```javascript